Community pantries in the Philippines

-Community pantries in the Philippines are food banks established by Filipinos during the country's COVID-19 community quarantine.
+Community pantries in the Philippines are food banks established by Filipinos popularized during the country's COVID-19 community quarantine.

 On April 14, 2021, local entrepreneur Ana Patricia Non worked with farmers and local vegetable vendors to put up a small food bank for her community on Maginhawa Street in Quezon City, putting up a sign that invited people to "give according to your ability, take according to your need."
-The initiative caught the attention of Filipinos on social media, creating a "snowball effect", with citizens putting up their own pantries in their communities and inspiring people from other countries do the same.
+The initiative caught the attention of Filipinos on social media, creating a "snowball effect", with citizens setting up their own pantries in their communities and inspiring people from other countries to do the same.

-Initiated without any government support, some of the community pantries and their organizers were initially interrogated and red-tagged by National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) spokesperson Lt.
+Initiated without any government support, some community pantries and their organizers were initially interrogated and red-tagged by National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) spokesperson Lt.
 Gen. Antonio Parlade Jr. and Presidential Communications Undersecretary Lorraine Badoy-Partosa as possible sympathizers and recruiters of insurgent left-wing militant organizations.

 By April 20, 2021, press reports noted that there were already more than a hundred citizen-organized community pantries throughout the Philippines.
 On April 22, the Philippine Daily Inquirer reported that there were already at least 350 such pantries throughout the country.

 Background

-At around the time when the community pantries became a phenomenon, the country had recorded nearly 1 million COVID-19 cases, and a sudden spike in the number of cases had taken hold earlier in April, bringing the number of deaths from the disease beyond 16,000.
+Around the time community pantries became a phenomenon, the country had recorded nearly one million COVID-19 cases, and a sudden spike in the number of cases had occurred earlier in April, bringing the number of deaths from the disease beyond 16,000.
 President Rodrigo Duterte had earlier called the COVID-19 pandemic "a small thing" ("maliit na bagay") despite the positivity rate at the time breaking previous records.

-The spike in cases prompted the Philippine government to impose an enhanced community quarantine classification on Metro Manila and the adjacent provinces of Bulacan, Rizal, Cavite, and Laguna, which entitled workers and low-income Filipinos to receive aid (ayuda) from the government.
-Despite allocating for 80% of the low-income population in the aforementioned areas, the distribution of aid to these regions was slow and hampered by issues related to logistics and health concerns.
+The spike in cases prompted the Philippine government to impose an enhanced community quarantine on Metro Manila and the adjacent provinces of Bulacan, Rizal, Cavite, and Laguna, which entitled workers and low-income Filipinos to receive aid (ayuda) from the government.
+Despite allocating to 80% of the low-income population in the aforementioned areas, the distribution of aid to these regions was slow and hampered by issues related to logistics and health concerns.

 In the meantime, intermittent lockdowns had led the Philippine economy to contract by 9.5 percent in 2020, the highest since the Marcos dictatorship.
-This led to the closure of many businesses, and an estimated 4.2 million unemployed Filipinos in February 2021.
+This led to the closure of many businesses, and an estimated 4.2 million Filipinos were unemployed in February 2021.